-Prior to joining the PUC, Kristie was the president of
+Prior to joining the PUC, Kristie was the president

-the country nine times.
+of Junior Achievement of South Dakota for 17 years and was recognized as the top Junior Achievement USA President in 2008.
+Under Kristie's leadership, participation in Junior Achievement increased from 2,400 to more than 44,000 students annually and her team was named among the top eight franchises in the country nine times.
 Kristie's career also includes serving as the South Dakota area manager for the National Multiple Sclerosis Society for nine years and as a sales representative for Monsanto Company.

-1993 to 2001.
-While a legislator, she served as chair of the House Health and Human Service Committee.
+Kristie's public service career includes four terms in the South Dakota House of Representatives, from 1993 to 2001.
+While a legislator, she served as chairperson of the House Health and Human Services Committee.

-She has been active in Rotary, the United Way and Toastmasters, and is an active member of Central Baptist Church.
+She has been active in Rotary, the United Way and Toastmasters, and is an active member of Central Church.

 Kristie earned a bachelor's degree in commercial economics and agricultural business from South Dakota State University and a master's degree in business administration from the University of South Dakota.
 She grew up on her family's farm near Chancellor, S.D., and is a graduate of Parker High School.
 Kristie and her husband, Tim, live in Sioux Falls with their sons, Alexander and Jackson.